Madic-/Sway-DE/README.md

 * git
 * ansible >= 2.7
 * When using arch: [ansible-aur module](https://github.com/kewlfft/ansible-aur), though it will be installed when using the playbook setup01-arch-prerequirements.yml
+* Disable your display manager.
+It can work, but I can not guarantee it because I do not use one

 ## Installation